logaretm/vee-validate/docs/guide/components/validation-provider.md

 ```

 ::: danger
-This approach has some cons, for example if the wrapped component accepts props that has the same name as the `ValidationProvider` component - while it will receive them - it may be in a different type which might cause serious issues.
-The problem with HOCs is that you need to be aware of the underlying component implementation which can be problematic for 3rd party components.
+This approach has some cons, for example if the wrapped component accepts props that have the same name as the `ValidationProvider` component. while it will receive these props, they may be of different types, which could lead to serious issues.
+The problem with HOCs is that you need to be aware of the underlying component implementation.
+THis can be problematic when working with 3rd party components.
 :::

 ### Wrapping Components Manually

-Instead We can wrap the field component with the ValidationProvider in a new component.
-This is much simpler and flexible and doesn't have any of the HOC problems.
+Instead we can wrap the field component with the ValidationProvider in a new component.
+This is easier and more flexible, and avoids some of the potential problems with Higher-Order components.

 Consider this new `VTextFieldWithValidation` component.